sansan-event-fusion/spark-2023-teamA-backend/README.md

 docker-compose run --rm api rails db:create
 ```
 [+] Running 1/0
- ⠿ Container career-mine-app-backend-db-1  Running                                                   0.0s
+ ⠿ Container fill-home-app-db-1  Running                                                   0.0s
-[ERROR] We could not find your database: career_mine_app.
+[ERROR] We could not find your database:  fill-home-app.
 Which can be found in the database configuration file located at config/database.yml.

 To resolve this issue: